Posted On: January 14, 2020

 There are a number of ways to begin that process today:

-- First, JDE and EBS users can register here for our January 30th webcast “Public Cloud vs Private Cloud – Where Should Oracle ERP Workloads Exist?”
+- First, Oracle JDE and EBS users can watch our on demand webinar “Public Cloud vs Private Cloud – Where Should Oracle ERP Workloads Exist?”

 - Second, you can visit our specific Oracle E-Business Suite, JD Edwards and SAP pages to learn more about the benefits that Syntax Enterprise Cloud® delivers.
 You can also visit our specific pages on Public Cloud ERP solutions with Amazon and Azure to learn more about those offerings.